Spartronics4915/Dashboard/README.md

   1. make sure you have python installed (2.7+ may be the best choice)
   2. make sure the correct python modules are installed (pynetworktables, pynetworktable2js)
-  2. start dashboard server:  python tornado_server.py --port 5080 --robot 10.49.15.2
+  3. start dashboard server: `python tornado_server.py --port 5080 --robot 10.49.15.2`
-  3. point your favorite web browser to http://localhost:5080
+  4. point your favorite web browser to http://localhost:5080

+Drop **a shortcut to** `start.bat` in the startup folder: `Win+R`, enter `shell:startup`.

+Put a shortcut to Chrome there as well, and a shortcut to the driver station.
+The driver station shortcut has to be marked "Run as Administrator" in its Properties window.
+Also, disable UAC (the window-dimming 'are you sure' thing) otherwise the dashboard won't start up on boot.

 ### Helpful Links